BrettGuidryDev/FlexionCodeReview/README.md

 To start up this web app
-Clone the repo from https://github.com/BrettGuidryDev/FlexionCodeReview.git cd into the directory created for this repo and run 'npm run dev'
+Clone the repo from https://github.com/BrettGuidryDev/FlexionCodeReview.git
+    - cd into the directory created for this repo and run 'npm install'
+    - Then run 'npm run dev'

 This project was set up with Vite so the server port can be configured in the vite.config.js.
 Currently it's set to 3000